Blog entry by Business Balls

 7 Project Management Mistakes That Can Harm Your Business

 Managing a project correctly can often make or break a company’s reputation.
 Individual teams are assigned to their corresponding team leaders and the managerial staff above them often simply hopes for the best.
-However, several project management mistakes can truly harm a company, both financially and publically.
+However, several project management mistakes can truly harm a company, both financially and publicly.

 Some of those mistakes can really cause downtime, a loss of morale and even a project’s failure.
 Though, the truth is that sometimes they can be really easy to avoid.
 If you wish to know more about the most predominant project management mistakes and `how to tackle them, keep on reading.